-4.4.
-Collecting the data
+3.4 Collecting the data

 The same research plan for data collection was followed in Sweden, Norway and Greece.
 The schools were contacted via the headmaster/headmistress of the school who appointed a contact person for each selected class, normally the main teacher of the class or similar.
 Guidelines were given to the contact persons.
 The questionnaires were distributed to the pupils during a class activity, filled out under surveillance of the contact person, and collected at the end of the session.
 This design of the measurement process was chosen firstly in order to improve the measurement properties by minimizing group influences and other distorting activities when filling out the questionnaires and secondly to improve the response rate.
+The design also assures that the respondents belong to the target populations defined for the study.

 No cultural or language problems were discovered during the data collection.
 This is also what may be expected when using the types of psychometric scales we have used.
 The responses were finally coded into Excel files by each university.